Islandora-Collaboration-Group/icg_csv_import/README.md

 ## Documentation

-The input data file, or CSV file, may employ any reasonable field seperator.
-Commas are most often used, hence the term comma-seperated-values or CSV, but other delimiters like tabs or semi-colons may be used.
-'Pipe' or vertical bar delimiters are used to seperate multiple values **within** fields, so pipes should NOT be used to delimit the fields themselves.
+The input data file, or CSV file, may employ any reasonable field separator.
+Commas are most often used, hence the term comma-separated-values or CSV, but other delimiters like tabs or semi-colons may be used.
+'Pipe' or vertical bar delimiters are used to separate multiple values **within** fields, so pipes should NOT be used to delimit the fields themselves.
 Values should be enclosed in quotation marks (double quotes, not single) when possible.
 For sample CSV files see the "examples" directory.

 The batch process used to import CSV data is file-driven, with most of the necessary input stored directly in the CSV data file.
 The module's user interface may be employed to assist with building a suitably structured CSV file.